NoahTroy/KeyGoose/README.md

 Finally, use the files to grind-out a spot within the keyboard to place the microcontroller.
 If you managed to get a keyboard that supports a battery, I recommend placing the microcontroller there, as there should be plenty of room, and you won't obstruct the normal operation of the keyboard.

 ##### Step 3
 Enjoy!
-Just make sure that if you decide to use this keyboard to prank friends, family, or others, you do so responsibly.
-Make sure you always have the necessary permissions first, for if used improperly, you could have hacking charges filed against you.
+Just make sure that if you decide to use this keyboard to prank friends, family, or others, you do so responsibly, and you always have the necessary permissions first.
+If used improperly, you could have hacking charges filed against you.

+> ##### If you do end up using this program, make sure you head over to Desktop Goose's [download page](https://samperson.itch.io/desktop-goose "Desktop Goose Game") first, and leave a tip for the developer.
+I did not create this game, and we owe all of the fun of this project to them.
+Out of respect to the developer, the Desktop Goose game installed by this code is an out of date version.
+If you wish to install the latest version, feel free to get it from the [download page](https://samperson.itch.io/desktop-goose "Desktop Goose Game"), and give your thanks to the developer.

 ## How Does KeyGoose Work?